panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 The 3 ways to clone objects described in this post perform *shallow copy*.

-Shallow copy means that only the actual object gets copied.
-If the copied object conatins nested objects &mdash; these nested objects *aren't get cloned*.
+A shallow copy means that only the actual object gets copied.
+If the copied object contains nested objects &mdash; these nested objects *aren't get cloned*.

 ```toc
 toHeading: 2